UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/guide-user/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are working in a clone of the repository, you can configure the source tree with
-CMake directly and pass the same options as CMake variables (assumes that all of the dependencies for ``vantagereactions`` are installed):
+CMake directly and pass the same options that spack has as CMake variables (assumes that all of the dependencies for ``vantagereactions`` are installed):

 ::